 Use Measured Load-Pull Data

-The NI AWR Design Environment can read various measured load-pull files.
-Learn how to import measured load-pull files to use with the great measurement and visualization capabilities of the NI AWR Design Environment.
+The AWR Design Environment can read various measured load-pull files.
+Learn how to import measured load-pull files to use with the great measurement and visualization capabilities of the AWR Design Environment.

 Understand the electrical characteristics of the metalization of your power amplifier.
-Analyze 3D planar metal structures with NI AWR's AXIEM or use NI AWR's Analyst to simulate fully arbitrary 3D structures.
+Analyze 3D planar metal structures with AWR's AXIEM or use AWR's Analyst to simulate fully arbitrary 3D structures.

 Fast, accurate 3D planar EM analysis.
 Using the method of moments (MOM) technique, AXIEM is great tool for performing EM analysis on single layer or multi-layer boards.